 Martell’s Waters Edge

-The Jersey Shore may not be your first thought for a winter wedding, but Martell's Waters Edge offers a breathtaking view of Barnegat Bay all year round.
+The Jersey Shore may not be your first thought for winter weddings in New Jersey, but Martell’s Waters Edge offers a breathtaking view of Barnegat Bay all year round.
 Located in Berkeley Township, this waterfront venue has a private garden for ceremonies and a pier for outdoor photos.
 In the Main Dining Room, you and your guests will enjoy panoramic views of the bay.
-Waters Edge only hosts one wedding at a time, so you'll be sure to get personalized attention and service on your big day.
+Waters Edge only hosts one wedding at a time, so you’ll be sure to get personalized attention and service on your big day.

 Real Wedding: Alexa and Armando